crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/bouncers-api.md

 ## API Usage

-As stated in the [swagger documentation](https://crowdsecurity.github.io/api_doc/lapi/), bouncer's method are restricted to the `/decisions` path.
+As stated in the [swagger documentation](https://crowdsecurity.github.io/api_doc/lapi/), Remediation Components methods are restricted to the `/decisions` path.
 They allow to query the local decisions in two modes :

  - stream mode : Intended for bouncers that will - on a regular basis - query the local api for new and expired/decisions
  - query mode : Intended for bouncers that want to query the local api about a specific ip/range/username etc.